 Here are just some of the things you can perform proactively, before your previous tenant moves out, to minimize downtime and prepare your rental unit for a new resident:

-•Call the cleaners: Next, it’s time to schedule a cleaning service appointment.
+Next, it’s time to schedule a cleaning service appointment.
 You should always have a professional service perform at least a rudimentary cleaning of each unit after a tenant moves out.
 Depending on the condition of the unit, you may need to invest in specialty cleaning services.

-•Clean the exterior: You can’t start working on the inside of the unit until the current tenant moves out.
+You can’t start working on the inside of the unit until the current tenant moves out.
 You can, however, start preparing the exterior of the rental.
 Begin by cleaning up the yard and landscaping, and touching up any exterior paint that looks like it needs a bit of work.

-•Change the air filter: You’ll also need to change out the air filter in your rental unit.
+You’ll also need to change out the air filter in your rental unit.
 In many multi-family residences, the air filter is kept in a shared utility closet, so you won’t need to get the tenant’s permission to change it out.
 If you can’t immediately access the air filter, you can at least purchase a new one in advance.

 What to do while the unit is vacant

 Once the old tenant vacates the unit, it’s time to start on the necessary tasks to perform before the new resident arrives.
 Start showing the unit as soon as the old tenant vacates the property.
 Just be sure to explain you’re still preparing the unit for move-in.
-In the meantime, take a look at some of the remaining tasks you’ll need to take care of prior to your new tenant’s arrival:
+In the meantime, take a look at some of the remaining tasks you’ll need to take care of before your new tenant’s arrival:

-•Paint and repair damage: Take a walk-through of the rental unit as soon as the previous tenant moves out.
+Take a walk-through of the rental unit as soon as the previous tenant moves out.
 Look at any areas requiring repainting or damage repair, and get to work.
 It’s often better to take care of this before your professional cleaners arrive, so they can address any leftover repair debris.

 Taking care of these simple tasks will help you minimize your rental unit’s downtime and provide your new tenants with a more comfortable, smooth move-in process.
 Proactively handling the preparation of your rental unit allows you to reap the best possible return on your real estate investment, and help you safeguard yourself against the effects of negative cash flow.